noahmcallister04/Final-Project/README.md

 ![Figure 1](https://github.com/noahmcallister04/Final-Project/assets/116388091/f374aedd-33f5-4088-9d10-2489c8b785e3)
 Upon opening Audacity, navigate to the top bar and click *Audio Setup*.
 Shown in Figure 1.
 Next, select the Playback device and the Recording device you wish to use.
+*Playback device refers to the audio device that will be played back to you.
+Recording device refers to the device you use to record.*
 ![Figure 2](https://github.com/noahmcallister04/Final-Project/assets/116388091/c3540fdc-d03d-4176-90bc-042a6aef5c01)

 Since I am using a Corsair Headset, I selected that device for both playback and recording.
 If you are using an external microphone, select that device for a recording device and your headphones/speaker for playback.